bobdavies2000/OpenCVB/README.md

 -   Image microscope works even when stream is paused, allowing more detailed image analysis.
 -   Improved tree view to study how algorithm was constructed from other algorithms.

-# Recent Changes – July 2021
+# 2021 July - Recent Changes

 -   Over 1000 algorithms – almost all less than a page of code.
 Average algorithm is 31 lines of code
 -   TreeView now shows algorithm cost in addition to algorithm components